GrahamCampbell/Laravel-GitHub/README.md

 App::make('Foo')->bar();
 ```

-For more information on how to use the `\GitHub\Client` class we are calling behind the scenes here, check out the docs at https://github.com/KnpLabs/php-github-api/blob/master/doc/index.md, and the manager class at https://github.com/GrahamCampbell/Laravel-Manager#usage.
+For more information on how to use the `\Github\Client` class we are calling behind the scenes here, check out the docs at https://github.com/KnpLabs/php-github-api/blob/master/doc/index.md, and the manager class at https://github.com/GrahamCampbell/Laravel-Manager#usage.

 ##### Further Information